data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 Trade Up: Why the Future Belongs to Skilled Trades and How Career Education is Transforming the Workforce

 Workforce shortages are crippling American businesses and threatening our global competitiveness.
-At the same time, artificial intelligence is driving massive labor market disruption while recent graduates struggle to find jobs and wonder if college was worth it.
-This book explores this paradox and describes how trade schools can help bridge the skills gap and expand educational pathways to America’s most in-demand jobs.
+At the same time, artificial intelligence is driving massive labor market disruption while recent graduates struggle to find jobs and question the value of their college education.
+This book explores this paradox and highlights how trade schools can play a crucial role in bridging the skills gap, offering essential career education that expands pathways to America’s most in-demand jobs.

 What Others Are Saying